Fuck Yeah Character Development!: Antagonist Prompt: Aspects of Oneself -

 well it’s been nice but now that the blog has a new owner it’s likely i won’t be making posts on it anymore

-shock--culture asked: I suppose I could help run it.
+shock--culture said: I suppose I could help run it.
 I been pretty interested in designing characters and back stories for a long time even though I'm no expert at it.
 I'm fine with critiquing other people's characters/ back stories and helping them improve.

 alrighty then the blog goes to you, shock